Mixing properties and entropy bounds of a family of Pisot random substitutions: Mixing properties

 \begin{definition} Let $\vartheta$ be a random substitution on $\mathcal{A}$.
 A legal word $u\in \mathcal{L}(\vartheta)$ is said to be a \emph{level-$k$ recognisable word with respect to $\vartheta$} if the $\vartheta^k$-cutting of $u$ is unique and $u$ uniquely determines its central root $v_2\cdots v_{|v|-1}$ if $|v|> 2$; or if $|v| \leqslant 2$, $u$ uniquely determines its root $v$. \end{definition}

 It should be noted that our definition of recognisable word is stronger than the definition given in \cite{Miro}, where a legal word $u$ is defined as level-$k$ $N$-recognisable if for all legal words of the form $w=u^{(l)}uu^{(r)}$ with $|u^{(l)}|=|u^{(r)}|=N$, all level-$k$ inflation word decompositions of $w$ induce a unique level-$k$ inflation word decomposition on $u$.
 In fact, if $u$ satisfies the conditions in Definition \ref{def: level k recog}, then it is level-$k$ $0$-recognisable.
-In the deterministic setting, all known notions of recognisability are equivalent.

 \begin{example}[Level-$2$ recognisability] Consider $\psi_{3,1}:\mathcal{P}\left(\{a,b,c\}^+\right)\rightarrow\mathcal{P}\left(\{a,b,c\}^+\right)$ and its square $\psi^2_{3,1}$, which are given by